spell-music/csound-expression/tutorial/chapters/BasicTypesTutorial.md

 > dac $ at (mlp (linseg [1500, 5, 250]) 0.1) $ white
 ~~~

-It let's us apply signal transformation functions to values of
+It let us apply signal transformation functions to values of
 many different types.
 The one function that we have already seen is `mul`:

 ~~~{.haskell}